Season 1, Episode 44

 Shaun Tregoning:

-I mean obviously my bias in in, in my medical training coming from an allopathic background was very, very scientifically biased.
+I mean obviously my bias in my medical training coming from an allopathic background was very, very scientifically biased.
 And yet throughout that old, one thing that I became so cognizant of is that science cannot answer every question.
 And that no matter what clinical trials you look at, there are always outliers in those clinical trials.
 So even if you take a trial looking at the efficacy of a drug, there will still be a small proportion of people that will not respond to the drug that will later be deemed to be highly efficacious, but yet in some people will just not work.
 And the corollary is also true that there will be some cases where you determine an intervention is of no value.
 And yet there were outliers within a study that derived great benefit from that intervention.
-And so I don’t necessarily believe we always have the final answer just because there’s been a randomized controlled trial because within the concept of that there are outliers in either side of the bell curve that don’t conform accordingly.
+And so I don’t necessarily believe we always have the final answer just because there’s been a randomized controlled trial because within the concept of that there are outliers on either side of the bell curve that don’t conform accordingly.
 And sometimes I think we are not totally honest with patients when we tell them something is or isn’t scientifically beneficial because we don’t often discuss the caveat that was in the boundaries where we arbitrarily chose to set the parameters for statistical significance.
-And it’s that group of people, especially in infertility, that we often deal with the people who just do not respond despite our best intents.
+And it’s that group of people, especially in infertility, that we often deal with the people who just do not respond despite our best intentions.
 And yet we have to come up with something that offers them more than a wing and a prayer.

 Lorne Brown:

 And I think I’ve heard you say before, for those that have that poor prognosis, um, sometimes that one little tweak is the difference between having a baby or not having a baby.
-And you shared with me why you’re into integration, the acupuncture, the homeopathy, low level laser therapy.
+And you shared with me why you’re into integration, acupuncture, homeopathy, low level laser therapy.
 Yes.
 Using it all because although the studies may not be robust, you don’t know if that little tweak is gonna be the difference for that individual.

 Shaun Tregoning:

 That’s exactly right.
 You never know when that one small tweak will be the difference between success or no success.
 And sometimes that may also be just because you are offering the patient some hope and some form of intervention, which in the conflict system of the organism called the human being might have profound psychological appropriate positive features.
 So we all know that in randomized placebo controlled trials, placebos have efficacy.
 And so we need to remain cognizant of that.
 That does not mean that the placebo is a useless tool for management.
 It sometimes means that the tool that you gave the patient was the hope that something could get better.
-And we sometimes lose sight of the fact that small interventions, instead of saying to somebody, there is no hope, we’ve done the maximum we can see you.
-When you actually prepared to sit down and say, let’s look at some alternatives.
-They may not be robust evidence for this, but let’s work at some of the things that we can do.
-That very acts itself may change outcome.
+And we sometimes lose sight of the fact that small interventions, instead of saying to somebody, there is no hope, we’ve done the maximum we can see of you.
+When you actually prepare to sit down and say, let’s look at some alternatives.
+There may not be robust evidence for this, but let’s work at some of the things that we can do.
+That very act itself may change the outcome.
 And I think that’s important.

 Lorne Brown:

-And although they say the placebos in herd as in this chemical, this substance has no chemical properties that we’re aware of.
-I find that the brain, and you kinda alluded to this is the best pharmacy that exists.
+And although they say the placebos in the herd as in this chemical, this substance has no chemical properties that we’re aware of.
+I find that the brain, and you kinda alluded to this, is the best pharmacy that exists.
 And so if somebody believes, we know now this is the Conscious fertility podcast, we’ve had a lot of experts on the mind body side that UR feelings can cause a chemical hormonal reaction in the body where dopamine and serotonin oxytocin Absolutely.
 Which have health benefits.

 Shaun Tregoning: